 But the gift most wonderful from God’s own hand

-Surely is his gift of grace to me!
+Surely is His gift of grace to me!

 Higher than the stars that reach eternity,